getcommitapp/commit/docs/software-requirements-specification.md

 - CI on PRs: lint and tests
 - CI on `main`: build Expo APK and compile docs
-- CD on `main`: deploy static website
+- CD on `main`: deploy static website and the api
 - CD `manually`: release mobile (from build APK)

 # Constraints & Assumptions